 An Operational Profile of a On-site Sodium Hypochlorite Generating System

-In 1999, the city of Daytona Beach, Fla., has one water treatment and two wastewater treatment facilities within its service area that exceeded the 2,500-lb threshold limit for gaseous chlorine.
+The Daytona Beach (Fla.)
+Ralph Brennan Water Treatment Plant chose as its preferred disinfection process In 1999, the city of Daytona Beach, Fla., has one water treatment and two wastewater treatment facilities within its service area that exceeded the 2,500-lb threshold limit for gaseous chlorine.

 As a result, a Risk Management Plan (RMP) would have to be prepared and submitted to the Environmental Protection Agency Risk Management Planning-Accidental Release Prevention Program.
 While developing their RMP, city staff further evaluated the chlorination facilities at one particular location, the Ralph Brennan Water Treatment Plant, and determined that the 25-year old system was reaching the end of its useful life.